 - I. All Health, health related, and Social Care professionals (including NHS 111 and Test and Trace clinicians, care home staff, pharmacy staff, etc) will be able to provide information about participation and direct potential participants to the online trial information and the trial website - II.
 The ZOE COVID-19 Application, Health Wise Wales, Join Dementia Research (JDR) and other COVID-19 research studies e.g., REACT, VIRUS WATCH) will sign-post to the trial. - III.
 National media campaigns will use television, radio, and social media platforms to generate awareness of the trial and to signpost to the trial - IV.
 Targeted campaigns for vulnerable groups will be by media campaigns, via national charities, social media groups and relevant secondary care clinicians. - V. All NHS facilities including testing centres including NHS walk in/ drive through centres will be able to inform potentially eligible participants about the trial and refer them to the trial website and/or trial team - VI.
 Clinicians can reach out to potentially eligible participants identified by receiving SARS-CoV-2 test results from Test and Trace and laboratories, and by regular searches for patients with a positive SARS-CoV-2 test result in their clinical database.
 Contact can be made with potential participants verbally or by text, email, and telephone - VII.
 NHS Digital (and analogous services in devolved administrations) will provide a daily list of contact details from Pillar 2 testing data of people with a positive SARS-CoV-2 test.
 The trial team and the Hubs will be able to contact these people within 24-48hrs of test result to discuss participation.
-Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002 (COPI). - VIII.
+Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002 (COPI).
+The COPI notice provides a temporary legal basis to allow access to participant data and protects participants whilst avoid confidentiality breaches for COVID-19 purposes.
+COPI is only applicable to Hubs in England and Wales.
+Following the expiration of the current COPI notice, PANORAMIC will gain access to and process participant identifiable information, in England and Wales only, without consent under Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002 as amended by Section 117 of the Care Act 2014. - VIII.
 EMIS Anywhere, a data extraction service for primary care data, and analogous general practice clinical record facilities, will be able to reach out to potentially eligible participants and signpost them to the PANORAMIC website to explore their participation